xvxx/vial/README.md

 ## ~ testing ~

-Tests can be found in `tests/main.rs`.
-You can run them on a recent version of stable Rust with `make test`.
+Tests are currently in-progress, specifically the doctests.
+But you can run them on a recent version of stable **Rust** with `make test`.

 ## ~ license ~